connorcl/char-parrot/README.md

 Once Python is installed, head to the [PyTorch official website](http://pytorch.org) for information on how to install the latest version of PyTorch.

 ### tqdm
-tqdm is used to display progress bars during training.
+[tqdm](https://pypi.org/project/tqdm/) is used to display progress bars during training.
 Install it using pip:
 ```bash
 pip install tqdm
 ```

 ## Usage

-Run `python train.py project_dir [options]` to train a model, and `python generate.py project_dir [options]` to generate text based on a previously trained model.
+From the char-parrot directory downloaded with `git clone`, run `python train.py project_dir [options]` to train a model, and `python generate.py project_dir [options]` to generate text based on a previously trained model.
 Run each script with the `--help` flag for detailed information on its usage.

 `project_dir` must contain a `model.ini` model configuration file: see `sample_project/model.ini` for a commented example explaining each option.